TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Dr. Gavin Wood has attributed the Web's centralisation to a combination of factors.
 These factors include network effects, economies of scale, big data ownership, and intellectual property laws[@wood2017].

-This paper posits that the concept of the trust anchor significantly amplifies these factors, coalescing them into a formidable force that cements the centralised stature of today's tech giants like Facebook, Google, and Apple.
-These providers of trust anchors derive their trustworthiness in reliability and operational integrity largely from their scale and profitability.
-The rationale is that entities like Google, Amazon, and Facebook have garnered substantial profits by being dependable providers of these trust anchors.
-Consequently, any deviation from their established behaviour for short-term profit is deemed economically irrational.
+This paper posits that the role of trust anchors significantly amplifies these factors, coalescing them into a formidable force that reinforces the centralised dominance of today's tech giants.
+These entities, including Facebook, Google, and Apple, derive their trustworthiness and operational integrity largely from their scale and profitability.
+The rationale is that such entities have amassed substantial profits by being reliable providers of trust anchors.
+As a result, any deviation from their established behaviour for short-term gain is considered economically irrational.

 Such dynamics have exacerbated the centralisation within the Web 2.0 ecosystem, culminating in an oligopolistic Web 2.0 space.